 Working with large numbers of new cards

 When you are learning a large number of new cards, it does not make sense to try and learn them all at the same time.
-For this reason, Mnemosyne has a setting hold xx non-memorised cards in your hand, which defaults to 10.
+For this reason, Mnemosyne has a setting Work on at most X non-memorised cards at the same time, which defaults to 10.
 This means that at any given time, you will not be trying to memorise more than 10 new cards.
 Note that this setting does not tell you how many new cards you need to learn per day.
 You are the judge of that: you can learn more cards or less cards, depending on how you feel.

 However, we recommend only going through a limited number of new cards each day, in order to help Mnemosyne achieve a better spread of your workload when reviewing those cards again.